That’s Pushing 5000 Years Ago!!!

 Tex’s sweaters recently sold at auction for over $1,000 a piece!

 What’s a public address announcers history page without the mention of Bob Sheppard?
-What most do not know was that Bob was one heck of an athlete.
+What most do not know was that Bob was an outstanding athlete.
 He played quarterback at St. John’s College from 1929 through 1931 succeeding his brother Jack.
 Unlike his brother Jack, Bob led the Red Men to two consecutive Metropolitan Championships, the second of which led to a spectacular, shocking defeat of DePaul in Chicago, 4-0.
 That’s right!
 You saw it 4-0.
 They won on two safeties!!!

 Although they succumbed to their archenemies, Manhattan, in the “Little Three” championship in December of 1931, Bob solidified himself in the history books as one of the great quarterbacks in St. John’s history.
 To top it off, he played first base for them as well.
 If he is not in their Hall of Fame, he should be.
 On the left, he’s taken off with the ball against Vermont at Dexter Park in Brooklyn in a relentless 38-7 thrashing.
 The 38 points was the most scored by St. John’s football in 4 years!!!
 Bob scored a touchdown and threw another for 30 yards to Neary!
 What a game!
 What a player!
 He even went on to play pro football for a time as well as be a teacher, the job he considered the most paramount, for about 30 years.
 What was one of the things he taught?
 Public Speaking.

-An all-around announcer, every announcing job he held went for seemingly half-centuries only.
+An all-around announcer, every announcing job Bob Sheppard held went for seemingly half-centuries only.
 St. Johns, 50+!
 New York Giants, 50+!
 New York Yankees, nearly 60!!!
 He only retired in his late nineties because of health issues.
 In his own words, he didn’t have “my best stuff” anymore.
 Not for that, ol’ Bob would be in the box now!

 He announced, veritably, every imaginable sport.
 Bob had both a World Series and Super Bowl rings…one of two people in the world…the other?
 Bill King of Oakland.

-Its easy to imagine young Bob headed to Ebbets field or the Polo Grounds to hear the likes of Tex Rickards, Harry Safir or E. Lawrence Phillips on the megaphones.
+It’s easy to imagine young Bob headed to Ebbets field or the Polo Grounds to hear the likes of Tex Rickards, Harry Safir or E. Lawrence Phillips on the megaphones.
 Who knows who might have inspired him?
 For certain, he became one heck of a hard-working public address announcer.

 The one thing every announcer does well to take note about Bob, he worked diligently hard to getting all the name pronunciations as perfect as they could be.
 He was passionate about it.
 Due to his effort, character and consistency, Bob Sheppard reigns as one of the move venerated announcers of all time.